Planting

 Spotlight on Ethical

 At Zurich, we care about doing the right thing and embrace high standards of business conduct.
-We endeavor to work with suppliers who share our values, and we expect high standards of ethical conduct from those who represent us or do business with us.
+We endeavour to work with suppliers who share our values, and we expect high standards of ethical conduct from those who represent us or do business with us.

 We have a referral process in place to investigate or resolve, as appropriate, any red flags identified during the due diligence process.
 We also use a software tool that uses artificial intelligence to screen news reports, social media posts and NGO reports to monitor potential ESG-related supply chain issues.
 We additionally seek to include specific provisions within our supplier contracts requiring suppliers to embrace ethical business practices.
 From time to time, we may conduct audits or follow-up reviews on these topics with our suppliers.

-1 The spend of approximately USD 2 billion annually managed by Zurich’s Procurement and Vendor Management function according to the 2022 baseline on goods and services that are required to enable Zurich to maintain and develop its operations, excluding suppliers no longer active in the year of reporting.
+1 The spend of approximately USD 2 billion annually managed by Zurich’s Procurement and Vendor Management function according to the 2023 baseline on goods and services that are required to enable Zurich to maintain and develop its operations, excluding suppliers no longer active in the year of reporting.

 2 The spend of approximately USD 2 billion annually managed by Zurich’s Procurement and Vendor Management function on goods and services that are required to enable Zurich to maintain and develop its operations.